-HUD may award the CCHA funding for a specified category of families of the waiting list.
+HUD may award a CCHA funding for a specified category of families on the waiting list.
 The CCHA must use this funding only to assist the families within the specified category.
+In order to assist families within a targeted funding category, the CCHA may skip families that do not qualify within the targeted funding category.
 Within this category of families, the order in which such families are assisted is determined according to the policies provided in Section 4-III.C.